hpssjellis/particle-mesh-with-openthread-nrf52840-usb-bins/sept2019/README.md

 Just starting to get things working.
 This folder has the same files zipped 3 ways.

-I use the cli on the nrf52840 usb dongles with screen.
+I use the cli on the nrf52840 usb dongles with the "screen" app.

 I use the nrf-connect util to install the .hex files onto the dongles.